frederikvig/nyum/_recipes/banana-bread.md

 ---

-> Transfer the pan to the oven and bake until the edges of the loaf start to pull away from the edge of the pan, and a tester inserted into the center comes out with just a few moist crumbs attached, 60 to 75 minutes.
+> Transfer the pan to the oven and bake until the edges of the loaf start to pull away from the edge of the pan, and a tester inserted into the center comes out with just a few moist crumbs attached, 60 minutes.
 If the top of the loaf is becoming too dark before it's baked through, loosely cover with foil.

 ---